 Support UNICEF's lifesaving work by making a donation to provide Syrian children with the help they need now.

-2. Join or Start a Fundraiser to Aid Syrian Children
+2. Start a Fundraiser to Aid Syrian Children

-Or donate to the Play For Syria Facebook Fundraiser, running through April 5, 2017 to coincide with March Madness, started by more than a dozen basketball players to support UNICEF programs for children in Syria and Syrian child refugees.
+One recent example: The Play For Syria Facebook Fundraiser, started by more than a dozen basketball players to support UNICEF programs for children in Syria and Syrian child refugees.
 Some of the players are American, some Syrian, some are former NBA, some former NCAA — but all have played ball in Syria.
 And all are deeply concerned for the children suffering there.

 3. Share Your Concern